Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Conclusion and Future Outlook

 \subsection{Future Research Direction: Optimization of Ultra-Scale Distributed Memory Systems}

-As application scenarios expand, Memory Bear must support millions of concurrent users.
-The existing centralized memory architecture can no longer satisfy the requirements for low latency and high reliability.
+As application scenarios expand, Memory Bear must support large-scale concurrent usage across millions of users.
+Under such conditions, traditional centralized memory architecture are unlikely to satisfy the requirements for low latency and high reliability.
 Future work will focus on architectural innovation and performance optimization for ultra-scale distributed memory systems.

 First, we propose a \textit{federated memory indexing} technique inspired by decentralized blockchain concepts and privacy-preserving mechanisms in federated learning.
 This enables multi-node collaborative indexing, parallel retrieval, and cross-node synchronization, supporting over one million concurrent users with retrieval latency controlled under 100\,ms.